Learn everything you need to know about the integrated Flipsnack statistics.

 These statistics will inform you how your flipbooks are performing together as a group.

-A very useful report featured in this section is the top-performing flipbooks, which shows the flipbooks that had the highest number of views during the selected time range.
+A very useful report featured in this section is the top-performing flipbooks, which shows the flipbooks with the highest number of views during the selected time range.

 This is the only place where you can compare at a single glance how multiple flipbooks are performing, and it can be very useful.
 Maybe you'll be able to figure out what works well for the top-performing flipbooks and apply the same successful solution to your other flipbooks.